Grocery Inflation: Rising Costs and How To Save

 Source: USDA Economic Research Service, Food Price Environment: Interactive Visualization.

-In 2022, food prices increased almost 10%, faster than in any year since 1979.
+In 2022, food prices increased by 11.4%, faster than in any year since 1979.
 Now, prices are still increasing, just not as quickly.

-Inflation can be caused by overall changes in the U.S. and world economy along with seasonal fluctuations.
-For example, the price of strawberries is far higher in winter, and the price of eggs has gone up and down due to different factors.
+The U.S. and world economy influences inflation along with seasonal fluctuations.
+For example, the price of strawberries is far higher in winter, and egg pricing has gone up and down due to different factors.

-• Highly Pathogenic Avian Influenza (HPAI) outbreak affecting egg and poultry prices.
+- Highly Pathogenic Avian Influenza (HPAI) outbreak affecting egg and poultry prices in 2022.

 Breaking down the data and comparing the numbers to your own grocery receipts might help you understand what's driving up your grocery bills — and maybe even help you outsmart inflation.